mramshaw/Kubernetes/README.md

 Likewise, the best cloud provider is whichever one you know best.

-They __all__ have huge eco-systems so learning each providers set of offerings is definitely a non-trivial exercise.
+They _all_ have huge eco-systems so learning each providers set of offerings is definitely a non-trivial exercise.

-My read on things is that __AWS__ is the leader and likely to stay that way; __Azure__ is the corporate choice for the MS world; and __GCP__ is definitely a late-comer but cannot be too heavily discounted (or ignored).
+My read on things is that __AWS__ is the leader and likely to stay that way; __Azure__ is the corporate choice for the MS world; and __GCP__ is a late-comer (in terms of commercial offerings) but cannot be discounted (or ignored).
 For one thing, the presence of GCP has led everyone to discount their prices (which is probably not a bad thing).

-So in the end overall cost is probably not a good criterion as the charges are likely to continue to go down.
+So in the end overall cost is probably not a good criterion as charges are likely to continue to go down.

 #### AWS